Table of Contents

 Color: This is a very minor point, but based upon photos online, the green on the 25lb pair is more of an aqua shade, which makes it different from the standard green that is found on most other bumper plates.
 There isn’t an exact science to the color required and these aren’t designed to IWF standards, but if you plan to pair them with other bumpers, just know there may be a contrast.

 Width: The width on the Sport Plates is wider than many other bumpers.
 They’re not as wide as Hi-Temps, but they’re not as thin as other REP bumpers or the Rogue Echo Plates.
 The extra width can force fewer plates to be loaded on the bar and increase the whip of the bar during squats and bench as the weight is further from the center of the bar.
+See my suggestions on the best squats racks and best weight benches here.

 The 45’s measure 2.85” while the standard Black Bumper Plates from Rep are slightly thinner at 2.83”.
 This is a minor difference, but it can be helpful when trying to fit a collar on the bar at heavier weights.